manamanmana/aws-mqtt-chat-example/README.md

 4. On the next page, select "NodeJS" and click "Generate certificate and policy".

 5. A few seconds later you can see "Download public key", "Download private key" and "Download certificate" links in the page.
 Download the certs from the 3 links.
+They are used for authentication for AWS IoT MQTT Broker endpint.

 6. Click "Confirm & start connecting".
 You can see the "Sample code" JSON in the page.
 Copy it and save it as a file (ex: ExampleChat.json) This file is used for the Chat Clients later.